b-rantes/notification-challenge/README.md

 ### Functional Requirements:
 Initially, only sending notifications to a web application will be supported.
 Support for new types of notifications, such as Push, SMS, and email, can be included in the future;
   - Scheduling for notification sending should be allowed at some point - the system needs to be extendable;
-  - The notification mechanism was achieved through frontend pooling using REST APIs.
+  - The notification mechanism was achieved through frontend polling using REST APIs.
   - Users who requested opt-out should no longer receive notifications;

 ### Non-functional Requirements: